isMandyCoding/Learn-to-code-javascript/README.md

 A newer ES6 way!
 This is much cleaner and easier to edit later.

-It also knows your want your number variable in s string so it automatically converts it!

 **note** The string containing the variable using back-ticks |  ` | not single quotes.

 ```